-Preparation is key to daily safety at SIO.
+Preparation is key to daily safety at Scripps.
 Protect yourself, and those around you, by preparing for unexpected situations both inside and outside of the lab.
-The SIO Safety Office encourages you to review the following important safety documents and information.
+The Scripps Safety Office encourages you to review the following important safety documents and information.

 - Emergency Response Guide (online copy of the "Red Flip Chart")

 - Scripps Oceanography Emergency Action Plan

 - Emergency Preparedness Resources (links to local, state, federal, and international emergency preparedness)

 Southern California’s low lying coastline could experience tsunami waves, either from a distant earthquake or locally generated by our own seismically active geology.